vtyanisepic/teamaker/README.md

-blame all bugs on owen
+blame all bugs on asenso